 The themes emerging from this analysis are linked to the categories mobilized internationally.
 The quality of life as a public policy guide is a basic issue.
-It views urban green space from an ambiguous anthropocentrism, which has been widely discussed by authors such as Amartya Sen and Martha Nussbaum^[15].
-For example, the white paper "greening your city and green area management" puts forward the word in the reason of the text.
+It views urban green space from an ambiguous anthropocentrism, which has been widely discussed by authors such as Amartya Sen and Martha Nussbaum[15].
+For example, the white paper "Greening Your City and Green Area Management" puts the word greenin the text.

 In recent years, with the decline of urban residents' quality of life, the necessity of increasing and maintaining urban green space has become more and more important in the city.
-The public green space in the federal district needs continuous management and maintenance, which means that the waste of resources is not enough in most cases^[7].
+The public green space in the federal district needs continuous management and maintenance, which means that the waste of resources is not enough in most cases[7].

-In addition to noting the existence of quality of life categories related to the concept of urban green space, it implicitly investigates the language of Biology (referring to manqjo and maintenance) and Economics (emphasizing the insufficient resources of public action to support green space).
+In addition to noting the existence of quality of life categories related to the concept of urban green space, it implicitly investigates the language of biology (referring to manqjo and maintenance) and economics (emphasizing the insufficient resources of public action to support green space).

 On the other hand, when referring to vulnerable groups, it notes the narrative that often appears in public policy, although it does not have a theoretical framework to provide the cohesion needed to treat them as a category.
-However, it is important to emphasize this point, because urban green space is often a means to solve the problem of urban inequality.
+However, it is important to emphasize this point because urban green space is often a means to solve the problem of urban inequality.
 Interestingly, the policy emphasizes the focus on urban green space to address inequalities more closely related to other socio-economic characteristics and dynamics than green space management.
-In this regard, it can be said that urban green space can be regarded as an interference factor in terms of inequality, because it is easier to restore or beautify green space than to achieve social equity in the urban environment.
+In this regard, it can be said that urban green space can be regarded as an interference factor in terms of inequality because it is easier to restore or beautify green space than to achieve social equity in the urban environment.